 The increased family engagement programming will include intentional therapeutic work with siblings when possible, says Sherman.
 Additional family engagement specialists will be hired, and additional training and partnerships with other providers will be key.
 “North Dakota is a very rural state, so partnerships are essential,” she adds.

 “Some 50 percent of the youth served by Charles Hall are Native American,” Klopp says.
 “Culturally, the extended family is extremely important in Native American tribes.
 We are excited by the opportunity to strengthen our relationships with families of area tribal nations.”

 As part of celebrating its new programming, Charles Hall is completing a corporate rebranding.
 On July 16, “family” was added to Charles Hall’s official name, and a new logo was developed.

 “The name change embraces our broadening scope of services, plus our foundational commitment to families,” says Sherman.
 “The logo, with its colors and contemporary flower-like design, signal joy, hope, diversity and growth — and something new.”

-Additionally, a new website that more accurately promotes and reflects Charles Hall’s enhanced services will debut before the end of the year.
-CHHSM web specialist Tyler Hoffman has been integral to the online rebranding.
+Additionally, a new website that more accurately promotes and reflects Charles Hall’s enhanced services will debut in early 2020.
+CHHSM’s digital solutions consultant, Tyler Hoffman, has been integral to the online rebranding.